larytet/MyPerfectThings/solar-water-heater.md

 Links
 * https://www.youtube.com/watch?v=mmt8DIrLMYc   bimetallic Jumping disc
 * https://en.wikipedia.org/wiki/Magnetostriction
 * http://www.pakahom.com/ - they inist that there is a patent.
 I recall that at least one construction company (in Netanya?) about 20 years ago installed a solenoid valve(s) in their project.
+Around 2005 I installed a normally closed valve in my home in Kfar Yona.
+I started by using the timer to control the valve.
+In the I opened the valve when I turned the electric heater off.
+There is also a project I did at Netanya Academic College around 2005-2010.
+I doubt that a patent is enforceable.